apmoore1/tdsa_augmentation/README.md

 ## Word Vectors and Languages models
-This repository assumes that you have followed the steps within the following Github repository to create domain specific pre-trained ELMo Transformer language models and pre-trained domain specific word embeddings: [repo](https://github.com/apmoore1/language-model).
+This repository assumes that you have followed the steps within the following Github repository to create Domain Specific (DS) pre-trained ELMo Transformer language models and pre-trained DS word embeddings: [repo](https://github.com/apmoore1/language-model).

 ### Word Vectors
-The Word vectors created from this repository should be stored in the following folder: `./resources/word_embeddings` along with the Glove 840 billion token 300 dimension word vector that can be downloaded from [here](https://nlp.stanford.edu/projects/glove/).
+The Word vectors created from this repository should be stored in the following folder: `./resources/word_embeddings` along with the Glove 840 billion token 300 dimension word vector (Glove 840) and the 200 dimension Twitter Glove vector (Glove Twitter), both can be downloaded from [here](https://nlp.stanford.edu/projects/glove/).

 ### Language Models
 The following language models should be stored in this folder: `./resources/language_models`

 1. The non-domain specific ELMo Transformer from the following [paper](https://www.aclweb.org/anthology/D18-1179) that can be found [here](https://s3-us-west-2.amazonaws.com/allennlp/models/transformer-elmo-2019.01.10.tar.gz) and stored at `./resources/language_models/transformer-elmo-2019.01.10.tar.gz`
 2. The domain specific ELMo Transformers created from the [repo](https://github.com/apmoore1/language-model) described above.
-There should be three language models here; 1.
-Yelp (Restaurant domain), 2.
-Amazon (Laptop domain), 3.
-MP/Election, all of these should be saved in the `./resources/language_models/` folder under the following names respectively; `restaurant_model.tar.gz`, `laptop_model.tar.gz`, and `election_model.tar.gz`.
+There should be three language models and each saved within `./resources/language_models/` under;
+    * `restaurant_model.tar.gz` for Yelp (Restaurant domain).
+    * `laptop_model.tar.gz` Amazon (Laptop domain).
+    * `election_model.tar.gz` MP/Election.

-A **NOTE** on the domain domain specific ELMo Transformers ensure that within the `tar.gz` file that the `config.json` does not still have the `initializer` field containing a link to the pre-trained weights, if so remove that field else the language model will not work.
+A **NOTE** on the domain specific ELMo Transformers ensure that within the `tar.gz` file that the `config.json` does not still have the `initializer` field containing a link to the pre-trained weights, if so remove that field else the language model will not work.

 ## TDSA datasets and creating training, validation, and test datasets.
 The datasets we are going to look at are the following of which follow the relevant instructions on downloading and where to download them too: